 - Bamboo skewers and washi/painters tape or other method for supporting wicks

 - Thermometer – which I didn’t use on my first candle, but purchased for future candles

 I found candle-making to be a lot of fun.
 This hobby can get a bit pricey, but I still spent less money than I would have if I had purchased a similarly-sized candle outright.
 Plus, I really like that I can make a candle fit my personal preferences (including scent, color, and container).
-I have already made several more candles to give as gifts and share more about what I learned about the candle-making process in Part II.
+I have already made several more candles to give as gifts and have shared more about what I learned in my candle making post Part II.